phalcon/blog/_posts/2021-03-19-community-hangout-status-update-2021-february.md

 ### Method types - Interfaces
 Zephir and subsequently Phalcon do not enjoy the ease of use and early detection of errors that pure PHP applications do, by using tools such as Psalm, PhpStan etc.

-As a result, and especially for version 3, we had a lot of interface mis-alignments.
+As a result, and especially for version 3, we had a lot of interface misalignments.
 Sadly, Zephir could not pick that up, and unless a developer wrote a custom component using the interface, these bugs remained undetected and of course not fixed.

 Example: